The PROSPECT Reactor Antineutrino Experiment: Detector

 Other designs with two or three spacer arms were used at the corners and edges of the detector.
-As with production optical separators, support rods underwent extensive optical and dimensional QA prior to installation in the detector.
+As with production optical separators, support rods underwent extensive optical and dimensional quality assurance checks (QA) prior to installation in the detector.
 Prior to QA, extensive preparation of 3D printed pieces was required to remove PLA flashing and support structures required for or produced during the 3D printing process.
+Further details of the optical lattice construction are found in Section~\ref{det-assembly}.